 I’m less convinced of it’s value nowadays because I’ve met folks who have a very hard time with interrupting and being interrupted.
-They lose their train of thought, or flustered, and may even quit talking.
-I’m one of them at times these days.
+They lose their train of thought, get flustered, and may even quit talking.
+Me too sometimes, these days.

 When facilitating meetings one of my jobs is to slow down the interruptions that get too far out of line, too frequent, or too blantantly disregard someone else and so on.
 On the other hand there are times when some of Mom and the Aunties’ Battle of the Banter style interruptinggets deeper, honest, or creative juices flowing.

-Still, when folks are interrupting others it suggests to me that they are:
+Still, when folks interrupt others it suggests that they are:

-2. Not valuing, tolerating, or validating the other person.
+2. Not valuing, tolerating, or validating the others.